seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 - `beta = rawBeta × stress` (normal 1.0 / panic 1.3 / crash 1.8).
 - Forecast: `growth = (1+ratio)^beta`; `pPct = (growth−1)·100`; `pred = cur·growth`.
 - Liquidation from `pred`, isolated, `LIQ_MMR = 0.0125`: LONG `pred·(1 − 1/L + MMR)`, SHORT `pred·(1 + 1/L − MMR)`.
 Fees and funding excluded. **Base on the card is `pred`; on the board it is the entry price `E`.**
-- `LIQ_MMR = 0.0125` was recovered by back-calculation from three of the Boss's real positions (XMR 1.28 %, YFI 1.25 %, LIT 1.13 %).
-The earlier 0.01 placed liquidation further away than reality — an error in the dangerous direction.
+- `LIQ_MMR = 0.0125` was recovered by back-calculation from three of the Boss's real positions (XMR 1.28 %, YFI 1.25 %, LIT 1.13 %); the earlier 0.01 placed liquidation further away than reality — an error in the dangerous direction.
 - Confidence (0–100): `0.45·R²₁₄ + 0.25·R²₉₀ + 0.20·(1−min(div90,1)) + 0.10·(1−min(vol%/3,1))`; missing components drop out with renormalisation.
 Colours: ≥ 70 green, 40–69 yellow, < 40 red.
 - **R² in both rows (14d and 90d) shares one scale:** < 0.30 red, 0.30–0.60 yellow, ≥ 0.60 green.
 - ρ (`corr_90`): ≥ 0.75 green, 0.5–0.75 yellow, < 0.5 red.
 There is no separate 14d/90d beta-divergence glyph — divergence is already inside Conf.
 - **МДЛ gate** (`gateState`, pure display): red when `Conf < 40` OR `R²₁₄ < 0.25` OR (`corr_90` present AND `|ρ| < 0.5`); green when `Conf ≥ 70` and the rest hold; yellow otherwise.
 High Conf measures correlation-model quality, never direction.

+**Boss-approved display conventions — unchanged without his explicit request:** funding colour = payment direction for the pressed side, «зелёный = мне платят, красный = я плачу» (§3.1) · 14d beta on the card next to R² · МДЛ is the single model-trust signal, no duplicate icons · Min/Max blinking and the running edge borders are never removed (inv.
+19); improvements may be proposed, never silently applied.

 **Production constants, one place each (inv.
 20).**